nus-cs2113-AY2122S1/ip/docs/README.md

 ### Deleting a task: `delete`

-Deletes a task from ShellRPG.
-Index should be a valid number from the list of tasks.
+Delete a task from ShellRPG list of tasks.

 Format: `delete <Task Index>`
+> ⚠️`<Task Index>` needs to be a valid index.
+Must be an already created task.

 Example usage and outcome: